Disclaimer: This is Untrue.

 http://en.wikipedia.org/wiki/History_of_slavery#The_Vikings_and_Scandinavia

-East Slavic population around Kiev suffered from nearby powers.
-Then they
+The East Slavic population around Kiev suffered from nearby powers.
+They then allied with the

-allied with Varangian peole (a group of Viking raiders) from the Scandinavian Peninsula.
+Varangian people (a group of Viking raiders) from the Scandinavian Peninsula.
+The

 *